 Some contaminants persist for years and can migrate through large regions of soil, until they eventually reach water resources and present ecological and human-health threats.

-The three main types of environmental monitoring are air, soil and water.
+The three main types conditions environmental sensors monitor are air, soil and water.

-Soil monitoring is done through soil sampling, which includes looking at soil erosion, salinity and contamination.
-Farming key to the world’s food production while the regeneration of forests and jungles is central to keeping the air clean and free of CO2, so a large number of environmental monitoring projects focus on soil quality.
+Soil monitoring is carried out through soil sampling, which includes looking at soil erosion, salinity and contamination.
+Farming is key to the world’s food production while the regeneration of forests and jungles is central to keeping the air clean and free of CO2, so a large number of environmental sensor projects focus on soil quality.

-Water monitoring has a wide range of sampling methods depending on the environment and the type of material being analysed.
+Water monitoring has a wide range of sampling methods depending on the environment and the type of material being analyzed.
 The types of water sampling include judgmental, simple random, stratified, grid, systematic, adaptive cluster, biomonitoring, remote sensors, passive, semi and continuous and grab sampling.
-The chemical condition of water is of high importance, so the presence of oxygen, nutrients, oils, pesticides and metals are all monitored.
+The chemical condition of the water is of high importance, so the presence of oxygen, nutrients, oils, pesticides and metals are also monitored by environmental sensors.

 The main types of sensors include: